 Term

-Advisory Council members will serve a term of two years held prior to the Biennial Meeting.
+Advisory Council members will serve a term of two years.
+Elections for Advisory members are held, prior to the Biennial Meeting.
 Members may be re-elected and serve a maximum of six consecutive years, with the option of running for election again following a break.